KeaganAnd/KeaganAnd/README.md

 ## 🚀 About Me

-- Currently building a programming learning website
+- Currently building a programming learning website called The Hydra Project.
+Seeking to teach people with no programming experience.
 - Learning Rust and JavaScript
 - Ask me about backend development, Python, or Three.js
 - Fascinated by how abstraction powers the modern computer world